Tax Problems Don't Solve Themselves

 We offer consulting and transactional advice on all aspects of state and local tax matters, including sales and use, franchise, income, property, fuel, payroll (employment) and business license tax issues.

-We can assist you with state and local tax planning and transactional advice relating to acquisitions, mergers, reorganizations, worldwide unitary combination, divestments, relocations, nexus, sale and leasebacks of major buildings, leasing of equipment, asset sales, employee compensation and benefits, residency, employee versus independent contractor and company acquisitions.
+We can assist you with state and local tax planning and transactional advice relating to acquisitions, mergers, reorganizations, worldwide unitary combination, divestments, relocations, credits, nexus, sale and leasebacks of major buildings, leasing of equipment, asset sales, employee compensation and benefits, residency, employee versus independent contractor and company acquisitions.

 Income taxes in California can be imposed in several different ways depending on the source of the income and the residency status of the resident.
 Residents are subject to income tax upon their entire taxable income, whereas part-year residents and nonresidents are only subject to income tax on income derived from sources in California.